calebkleveter/CKDropdownMenu/README.md

 # SwiftDropdownMenu
 A Swift version of [nmattisson/DropdownMenu](https://github.com/nmattisson/DropdownMenu)

+## Note:

+I have been able to get down to 7 errors and 2 warnings.

 ## Implimentation

-You will want to add the individual files to a project, *not* use the xcode project.
+You will want to add the individual files to an existing project.

 ## License